Adjust Pearson's $r$ to Measure Arbitrary Monotone Dependence: Methods

-\subsection{The Proposed Rearrangement Correlation}
+\subsection{The proposed Rearrangement Correlation}

 The inequality series in Corollary \ref{myCorollary01} and Corollary \ref{myCorollary02} provides sharper bounds for covariance at the population level and the sample level respectively.
-We will leverage them to define the so-called \textit{Rearrangement Correlation}, which is the adjusted version of Pearson's $r$. \begin{definition} The Rearrangement Correlation of variables $X$ and $Y$ is defined as:
+We will leverage them to define the so-called \textit{Rearrangement Correlation}, which is the adjusted version of Pearson's $r$ proposed here.